-Interest incurred on the perpetual capital notes is on a floating rate basis whilst the amount receivable from the loan to a group entity yields a fixed margin over this rate by 3 basis points, in order to cover administration expenses of the Company.
+Interest incurred on the Perpetual Capital Notes is on a floating rate basis whilst the amount receivable from the loan to Raiffeisen Bank International AG ("RBI") entity yields a fixed margin over this rate by 3 basis points, in order to cover administration expenses of the Company.
 For this reason, and as these financial instruments are carried at amortised cost, a change in interest rates would therefore have no net impact on the Company's results and equity.